CryptoManiac/open-ethereum-pool-pps/README.md

 **This pool is being further developed to provide an easy to use pool for Ethereum miners.
 This software is functional however an optimised release of the pool is expected soon.
 Testing and bug submissions are welcome!**

-* Support for HTTP and Stratum mining
+* Support EthProxy and Ethereum Stratum protocols
-* Detailed block stats with luck percentage and full reward
+* Support for parity's job notification
 * Failover geth instances: geth high availability built in
 * Modern beautiful Ember.js frontend
 * Separate stats for workers: can highlight timed-out workers so miners can perform maintenance of rigs